 New Research Finds An Exciting New Cancer Treatment In An Unlikely Place.Will Stefanski

-Exciting new information is coming to light in the realm of cancer research!
-CBS’ 60 Minutes has been following the story of patients enrolled in a clinical trial at Duke University, where they are given a genetically modified form of polio to combat cancer cells.
+CBS’ 60 Minutes has been following the story of patients enrolled in a clinical trial at Duke University, where they were given a genetically modified form of polio to combat cancer cells.
 Researchers may have found a way to use this strain of polio to combat glioblastoma, a type of brain cancer.

 This treatment is by no means a sure cure, but researchers are happy with the results they have been seeing in treating glioblastoma.
 They plan to extend future trials to include other types of cancer including breast cancer, which is susceptible to this new form of treatment as well.
 Here, Dr. Henry Friedman (the Deputy Director of the Adult and Pediatric Neuro-oncology program at Duke) discusses his excitement towards these experimental trials!